Keto Market Growth and Trends Forecasts 2021

 • Drives down the net carbohydrate content per serving

-• Improves protein to total energy ratio, which may increase satiety among individuals with a propensity toward poor dietary choices
+• Improves protein-to-total energy ratio, which may increase satiety among individuals with a propensity toward poor dietary choices

 • Provides nutritional value that consumers perceive as healthy and wholesome